-For a nostalgic way to spend a summer evening, watch a movie on the big screen at one of the province's drive-in movie theatres.
+For a nostalgic way to spend a summer evening, watch a movie on the big screen 100 grams of deli meat.
+50 grams of at one of the province's drive-in movie theatres.
 Saskatchewan is home to five locations that are preserving this retro pastime.
 Opened in 1954, Twilite Drive-In Theatre in Wolseley has been an area attraction for decades.
 Other stops near Wolseley: Swinging Bridge, The Wolseley Gallery, Grace & Thyme (Indian Head), Historic Bell Barn (Indian Head)